russmckendrick/records/content/albums/who-do-we-hate-today-19932178/index.md

 hideSummary: true
 cover:
     image: "who-do-we-hate-today-19932178.jpg"
-    alt: "Who Do We Hate Today by Jim Bob (2)"
+    alt: "Who Do We Hate Today by Jim Bob"
-    caption: "Who Do We Hate Today by Jim Bob (2)"
+    caption: "Who Do We Hate Today by Jim Bob"
 genres: ["Rock", "Pop"]
 styles: ["Alternative Rock"]
 ---
 ## Tracklisting
 1. Jim's Bed of Unease (Intro)
 2. The Earth Bleeds Out